-So, what is the response to treatment?
-Happily, yesterday after five chiropractic sessions over eight days he has 75 percent less pain, though the disablement is only 35 percent improved.
-He's to stay on crutches as weight bearing remains painful.
+So what was the response to treatment?
+Happily, yesterday after five chiropractic sessions over eight days he has 75 percent less pain, though the disablement is only 35 pc improved.
+He's to stay on crutches as weight-bearing remains difficult.

-He can now flex the knee to 100 degrees and McMurrays for a torn cartilage, meniscus, is still negative.
+He can now flex the knee to 100 degrees and McMurray's test for a torn cartilage, meniscus, is still negative.

-He is able now to contract the quadriceps muscle, though the response is still redueced.
+He is able now to contract the quadriceps muscle, though the response is still sluggish.

-Expectation: The knee is likely to remain weak and vulnerable for 6-8 weeks.
+The expectation is that the knee is likely to remain weak and vulnerable for 6 to 8 weeks.
 Whether he can return to a high level of field hockey remains uncertain.

-Thought: He warmed up properly, played a half, came off for half an hour and returned to further play.
-It was during the second phase of play that he injured his knee.
-Between, it would have been wise to put on a tracksuit, and again stretch and warm up before returning to play.
+Thought: He warmed up properly, played one quarter, came off for half an hour and returned to the game.
+It was during the second phase that he injured his knee.

 Eight weeks and he walks normally, cycles outdoors regularly, has no

 pain.
-The wasting of the quadriceps muscle has almost returned to
+The wasted quadriceps muscle has almost returned to

 "arth" - joint